 The manufacturer of your motorcycle will recommend tyre size and rating.
 Also make sure that you don’t stray away from those.

 I always reach out to my fellow riders about their experience with a certain tire brand, model and size.
 I also research online forums to pick up useful nuggets from chatter.

 |CODE SYMBOL||MAX SPEED IN MPH||MAX SPEED IN KPH|

 |Y or V300||186||300|

 |Z||above 149||above 240|

-The tyres on your motorcycle are a critical part of the overall riding experience and safety.
+The tires on your motorcycle are a critical part of the overall riding experience and safety.
 Make sure you know the right size when buying new tires.
-Also make sure to change tires when they are worn out and never exceed the load and safety limits of the tire!
+Also, make sure to change tires when they are worn out and never exceed the load and safety limits of the tire!

 Found the marking on a tire fascinating?
 Learn more about Motorcycle Trivia.